MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-v3.md

 **`failWhenBugsFound`** - **Fail when bugs are found with spotbugs:check**<br>
 Input alias: `spotBugsFailWhenBugsFound | sbFailWhenBugsFound`. `boolean`.
 Optional.
 Use when `spotBugsAnalysisEnabled = true && spotBugsGoal = check`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Fail when the bugs found when check goal specified.
-Refers to https://spotbugs.github.io/spotbugs-maven-plugin/check-mojo.html#failonerror for more detailed description.
+Fails when bugs are found if **Check Goal** is specified.
+Learn more about [SpotBug parameter details](https://spotbugs.github.io/spotbugs-maven-plugin/check-mojo.html#failonerror).
 <!-- :::editable-content-end::: -->
 <br>